Evanskonto/Comp3000-Final-Year-Project/README.md

 # Comp3000-Final-Year-Project
-Comparison and Analysis of Different Blockchain Solutions In Internet of The Things.

 The integration of blockchain technology with the Internet of Things (IoT) has a become a topic of increasing interest in recent years.
 The decentralized and immutable nature of blockchain’s ledger can provide security, and efficiency for IoT